TheJelmega/prog-lang/design/README.md

 A hexadecimal literal represents an integer value written as a sequence of nibbles, values ranging from 0 to 9, and then from A/a to F/f.
 Mixing lower case and upper case letters is allowed, but is discouraged.
-Currently a hexadecimal literal is limited to 32 digits, so not to over flow the maximum value of a 128-bit type.
+Currently a hexadecimal literal is limited to 32 digits, so not to overflow the maximum value of a 128-bit type.

 #### Examples
 ```